When it comes to food, Hanoi is our favorite city in Vietnam. That’s saying a lot considering how good Vietnamese food is throughout the country.

 Bun Cha 74 Hang Quat was far and away my favorite bun cha restaurant in Hanoi.
-Open only for lunch, my homestay host highly recommended this place to me as well.
+Open only for lunch, my homestay host highly recommended this restaurant to me as well.
 It’s exceedingly popular among locals and has been serving some of the best bun cha in Hanoi for over twenty years.

 I am seriously salivating just looking at this picture right now.
-You’d think grilled pork was just grilled pork, but I went on a food tour led by a chef and she told me that bun cha can vary greatly between cooks.
+You’d think grilled pork was just grilled pork, but I went on a Hanoi food and market tour led by a chef and she told me that bun cha can vary greatly between cooks.
 It’s all in the seasoning.
 Eat here and you’ll quickly understand that not all bun cha are created equal.

 With the perfect combination of sweet, fatty, smokey, and savory, the bun cha at Bun Cha 74 Hang Quat may well have been the single best thing I ate in Vietnam.
 It was effing delicious.

 Bun Cha 74 Hang Quat is located at the end of this alley.
-It’s one of those well-established street food restaurants that doesn’t seem to have an actual space.
+It’s one of those well-established Hanoi street food restaurants that doesn’t seem to have an actual space.
 You’ll see what I mean in the next few pictures.

 Enter the alley and you’ll find these cooks busily grilling up the most mouth-watering medallions of pork.
 The smells wafting from this charcoal grill were ridiculous.

 I don’t know what you call them but this is how they grill bun cha.
 They sandwich a layer of pork between these wire tools then place them over hot coals to grill.
 They turn them over after a few minutes so the meat grills evenly on both sides.
 You’ll find Hanoi street food vendors grilling meat like this everywhere in the city.